Does Algorithmic Uncertainty Sway Human Experts? Evidence from a Field Experiment in Selective College Admissions: Methods

 We study whether decision outcomes for the same individual depend on which algorithmic prediction is presented when multiple plausible predictions exist.
-We define \textit{algorithmic reliance} as the population-level causal effect of presenting a more favorable algorithmic prediction rather than a less favorable one on downstream decisions, holding fixed the individual.
-Throughout, algorithmic reliance is the estimand of interest.
-In settings of predictive multiplicity, positive reliance reflects sensitivity to model-contingent variation in algorithmic scores (over-reliance), while negative reliance reflects systematic counteracting of the algorithmic signal (algorithmic aversion).
+We define \textit{algorithmic sensitivity (AS)} as the population-level causal effect of presenting a more favorable algorithmic prediction rather than a less favorable one on downstream decisions, holding fixed the individual.

 Let $A$ denote the space of algorithmic predictions that may be presented to a decision-maker.
-For any $a\in A$, let denote the potential decision outcome for individual $i$ if prediction $a$ were presented, where $Y_i(a)=1$ indicates a favorable decision outcome (e.g., admission).
+For any $a\in A$, let $Y_i(a)\in\{0,1\}$ denote the potential decision outcome for individual $i$ if prediction $a$ were presented, where $Y_i(a)=1$ indicates a favorable decision outcome (e.g., admission).